azubuikeokom/jenkins-cd/readme.md

-# maven confiigurations in settings.xml and on pom.xml
+# maven configurations in settings.xml and on pom.xml

     <settings>
         <pluginGroups>